status-im/status-software-legal-documents/terms-of-use.md

 #### 2.1.2 Messaging

 Status Software includes messaging functionality that enables secure communication between users.
-We will refer to the messaging functionality of Status Software and the Status Community Spaces collectively in these terms, as “Messaging”.
+We will refer to the messaging functionality of Status Software and the Community Spaces collectively in these terms, as “Messaging”.

 Messaging uses an open source, peer-to-peer protocol with end-to-end encryption and metadata suppression to protect your messages from third parties (including Status).
 End-to-end encryption means that only the sender and recipient of a message can read its contents, and no one else.
 Peer-to-peer communication is accomplished using the Waku peer-to-peer messaging protocol, which relies on a distributed network of nodes instead of a centralised server.
 This means that there is no central party or server from which messages can be intercepted, modified or blocked.
 Learn more about Waku and how it works on Waku’s relevant website.

-Within Messaging, you will also be able to participate in Status Community Spaces.
-This feature allows users to create their own token-gated communities where you can create group chats and engage with your communities, while leveraging the possibilities, functionality and benefits of blockchain technology.
-You will also be able to create (and join) open and public communities on Status Software that are accessible to other users.
-We note that content in these open and public communities will be accessible to all other users of Status Software.
-Nonetheless, all content will still be protected by the same end-to-end encryption utilised in Status Software.
+Within Messaging, you will also be able to participate in Community Spaces.
+This feature allows users to create and join communities with varying access and discoverability options, which may include token-gated communities, private communities and open and public communities,  where you can create group chats and engage with your communities.
+We note that content in all Community Spaces will be accessible to the members of those spaces.
+For open and public communities, content will be accessible to all other users of Status Software.
+Nonetheless, all content, regardless of the type of community, will still be protected by the same end-to-end encryption utilised in Status Software.